ZOLOFT- sertraline hydrochloride tablet, film coated

 Studies at clinically relevant doses have demonstrated that sertraline blocks the uptake of serotonin into human platelets.
 In vitro studies in animals also suggest that sertraline is a potent and selective inhibitor of neuronal serotonin reuptake and has only very weak effects on norepinephrine and dopamine neuronal reuptake.
 In vitro studies have shown that sertraline has no significant affinity for adrenergic (alpha1, alpha2, beta), cholinergic, GABA, dopaminergic, histaminergic, serotonergic (5HT1A, 5HT1B, 5HT2), or benzodiazepine receptors.
 The chronic administration of sertraline was found in animals to down regulate brain norepinephrine receptors.
 Sertraline does not inhibit monoamine oxidase.

 Following oral once-daily ZOLOFT dosing over the range of 50 to 200 mg for 14 days, mean peak plasma concentrations (Cmax) of sertraline occurred between 4.5 to 8.4 hours post-dosing.
 The average terminal elimination half-life of plasma sertraline is about 26 hours.
 Consistent with the terminal elimination half-life, there is an approximately two-fold accumulation up to steady-state concentrations, which are achieved after one week of once-daily dosing.
 Linear dose-proportional pharmacokinetics were demonstrated in a single dose study in which the Cmax and area under the plasma concentration time curve (AUC) of sertraline were proportional to dose over a range of 50 to 200 mg.
-The single dose bioavailability of ZOLOFT tablets is approximately equal to an equivalent dose of ZOLOFT oral solution.
+The single dose bioavailability of ZOLOFT tablets is approximately equal to an equivalent dose of ZOLOFT oral concentrate and oral solution.
 Administration with food causes a small increase in Cmax and AUC.

 Sertraline undergoes extensive first pass metabolism.
 The principal initial pathway of metabolism for sertraline is N-demethylation.
 N-desmethylsertraline has a plasma terminal elimination half-life of 62 to 104 hours.
 Both in vitro biochemical and in vivo pharmacological testing have shown N-desmethylsertraline to be substantially less active than sertraline.
 Both sertraline and N-desmethylsertraline undergo oxidative deamination and subsequent reduction, hydroxylation, and glucuronide conjugation.
 In a study of radiolabeled sertraline involving two healthy male subjects, sertraline accounted for less than 5% of the plasma radioactivity.
 About 40–45% of the administered radioactivity was recovered in urine in 9 days.
 Unchanged sertraline was not detectable in the urine.
 For the same period, about 40–45% of the administered radioactivity was accounted for in feces, including 12–14% unchanged sertraline.